Pachmarhi Biosphere Reserve

-The Pachmarhi Biosphere Reserve is a non-use conservation area and biosphere reserve in the Satpura Range of Madhya Pradesh state in central India.
+The Pachmarhi Biosphere Reserve is a non-use conservation area and biosphere reserve in the Satpura Range of Madhya Pradesh state in Central India.

 The conservation area was created in 1999 by the Indian government.
 It also contains animals from the Himalayan mountains and from the lower Western Ghats.
 UNESCO designated it a biosphere reserve in 2009.

-Almost every year scouts and guides visit this place as a ‘pachmarhi camp’.

 Geography

 The Pachmarhi Biosphere Reserve is located within areas of Narmadapuram, Betul, and Chhindwara Districts in Madhya Pradesh.